* Manufacturing downturn spreads

 * Euro zone factories contract faster than thought in Aug

-* Chinese PMI suggests growth slowdown persists into third
+* Chinese PMI suggests growth slowdown persists into third quarter

 * Prompts calls for more central bank policy easing